-Tooth brushing is the best preventive measure when it comes to oral hygiene and should be done daily in order to be most effective.
-Start when your dog is a puppy so it gets used to the feeling of having its teeth brushed.
-Puppies have 28 deciduous teeth that typically are all in when they are about eight weeks of age and then are replaced by adult teeth by about six months of age.
+Tooth brushing is the best preventive measure related to oral hygiene, and should be done daily to be most effective.
+Start when your dog is a puppy, and can get used to the feeling of having its teeth brushed.
+Puppies have 28 deciduous teeth that typically are all in when they are about eight weeks of age, and are then typically replaced by 42 adult (permanent) teeth by about six months of age.
 By this time, your dog should be on a regular tooth brushing routine.